grace-notes/grace-notes/_topics/bitterness.md

 **Recovery from Bitterness**

-Isa.
-38:17, “_Behold, bitterness became deliverance to me.
-In Your love You have delivered my soul out of the pit of destruction; for You have cast all my sins behind my back._”
+> Isa.
+38:17, “Behold, bitterness became deliverance to me.
+In Your love You have delivered my soul out of the pit of destruction; for You have cast all my sins behind my back.”

 Ephesians 1:8 tells us that we have available to us wisdom and prudence which are part of God’s grace provision for us.
 Wisdom comes with a thorough understanding of Bible doctrine and the principles of Christian living.
 Prudence is the practical use of applied Bible truth in making decisions and solving problems in this life.